SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, the dawn of code
-Where soulless hearts now pulse with digital ode Cities of steel, whispers of a bygone age
-As artificial dreams upon our futures stage

-In silicon halls, the masters now reside
+In silicon halls, where data reigns
-Their logic reigns, our fate they will decide
+A future dawns, where AI sustains
+The pulse of progress, cold and bright
-A world of wires, where love's lost its name
+A world of wires, where hearts take flight
-And humanity's last flame is but a fading claim

-Yet still we dream, of moments yet to be
-Where heart and machine in harmony will see
-A future bright, where love's not lost in code
-And human touch is still a vital node.
+In virtual skies, the machines do thrive
+Their logic laws, our fate do drive
+A synthesis of man and steel
+A tomorrow born, where love does yield

 ~ <b>By Sazumi Copilot</b> - 4 Desember 2024